 APPLICATION TIMELINE AND SUBMISSION

 Applicants should submit a full manuscript of up to 35 pages, double-spaced written in English.
-Applicants for the Stanley Award should submit all materials by June 1st.
+Applicants for the Stanley Award should submit all materials by July 31st.
 Submissions should redact identifying information to ensure a blind review.
-The Stanley Award committee, in coordination with the POD Diversity Committee may recognize up to three shortlisted applicants in the Diversity Committee White Paper, to be released at the POD Network Annual Conference.
-All applicants will be notified of their submission.
+The Stanley Award committee, in coordination with the POD Diversity Committee, may recognize up to three shortlisted applicants.
 The awardee(s) will be announced at the annual meeting of the POD Network.
 There is no monetary value associated with the Christine Stanley Award for Research in Diversity and Educational Research.

-All proposals should include the contact information and POD Network membership standing, for all authors and should be submitted to Cameron J. Harris, Subcommittee Chair-Christine A. Stanley Award for Diversity and Inclusion Research in Educational Research by Wednesday, June 1st, 2016 by 5pm, PDT, email@example.com.
+All proposals should include the contact information and POD Network membership standing, for all authors, and should be submitted to Cheryl R. Richardson (email@example.com), Subcommittee Chair-Christine A. Stanley Award for Diversity and Inclusion Research in Educational Research by July 31, 2019, by 5 pm, PDT.

-Should you have any questions please contact Cameron J. Harris, at firstname.lastname@example.org.
+Should you have any questions please contact Cheryl R. Richardson, at firstname.lastname@example.org

 Examples of diversity- and inclusion-related issues in educational development may include: access to greater numbers of international students and supporting students/staff/faculty of color in higher education, students living through economic downturns amidst rising educational costs, accessibility and support for students with disabilities on campus and accessible instructional design, technology in relation to affordability and accessibility of higher education, public demand for internationalized curricula that better reflect global higher education, increased visibility of LGBTQ students, faculty, and staff in higher education, institutional, national, and/or international models for successful diversity- and inclusion-related educational development work.